QuickBooks handles the books. AnooreHR handles the business.

 | Free tier | Yes | No |

 If you only need books, QuickBooks is fine.
-If you also run payroll, manage people, and want it all in one place, AnooreHR replaces QuickBooks + Gusto + a spreadsheet — for less than you pay QuickBooks today.
+If you also run payroll and manage people, AnooreHR replaces QuickBooks + Gusto + a spreadsheet — for less than you pay QuickBooks today.

 Frequently asked

 Yes.
-We ingest QuickBooks CoA, trial balance, and customer/vendor lists via CSV.
-During onboarding we map your accounts to the Nigeria Profile Pack so your historical reports stay consistent.
+We ingest QuickBooks CoA, trial balance, and customer/vendor lists via CSV, then map them to the Nigeria Profile Pack during onboarding so historical reports stay consistent.

 Opening balances as of your cutover date are imported.
-If you need full history for audit, we recommend exporting QuickBooks reports to PDF first and running AnooreHR from the new fiscal period.
+For full audit history, export QuickBooks reports to PDF first, then run AnooreHR from the new fiscal period.

 Yes.
 Every Nigerian tax rate, bracket, and levy lives in a JSON profile pack — when FIRS/NRS updates rates, we ship the new profile within 30 days.
-No code change, no reconfiguration on your side.
+No code change, no reconfiguration.